The DESI One-Percent Survey: Modelling the clustering and halo occupation of all four DESI tracers with Uchuu: Cosmological Modelling of the DESI One-Percent Survey

 Here, $z_\mathrm{final}$ is the final redshift distribution for the mock quasar catalogs, and $\mathcal{G}(0, \sigma)$ is the Gaussian random error added to the initial redshift distribution $z$.
-The dispersion $\sigma$ was set as $500~\kms$ for the One-Percent sample.
+The dispersion $\sigma$ was set as a constant $500~\kms$ for the One-Percent sample over all redshifts.
+This value was determined by comparing the power spectrum of QSO mocks to the power spectrum of the One-Percent Survey QSO sample with varying values of dispersion.